Mubarak150/security-and-authentication/README.md

    - Store sensitive information in a secure .env file, shielded from prying eyes.

    - Dance with .gitignore to ensure that these secrets stay locked within the confines of your development space.

+### iv.
+HASHING with md5 🌐

+Elevate your security game with the hashing:

+   - Store sensitive information in a hash format.

+   - But the hash is still easily accessable to the hackers, as it is without any salting.

+### v.
+HASHING with bcrypt or bcryptjs (here i have followed bcryptjs) 🌐

+Elevate your security game with the salted hashing:

+   - Store sensitive information in a hash format with amalgamated salt.

+   - You can salt your data as many times as you want with the same salt generated once.

+   - Thus the store data is not so easy to access by the hackers.

+   - The most reliable way while dealing with your sensitive data